rockstor/rockstor-doc/sftp/sftp.rst

 The Rockstor SFTP System
 ------------------------

-By default no user other than root are allowed to login via ssh or user sftp.
+By default no user other than root are allowed to login via ssh or use SFTP.
 This restriction improves security but means there are certain conditions that must be met to gain sftp access to a Rockstor share.